Queen jokes on TV: 'It sounds like President Trump'

 London (CNN)Queen Elizabeth II normally leaves the jokes to her husband.
-Now in her 90s, Britain's monarch seems to be getting in on the act with a gag about Donald Trump.
+Now in her 90s, Britain's monarch seems to be getting in on the act with a gag about Donald Trump and Barack Obama.

 While strolling through Buckingham Palace Garden with naturalist David Attenborough for a TV documentary, the tranquility is shattered by the sound of a helicopter flying above, giving the Queen an opportunity to show off her sense of humor.

 "Why do they always go round and round when you want to talk?" she asks.
-"It sounds like President Trump!"
+"It sounds like President Trump ... or President Obama."

 The pair were filming for an ITV program to be aired on April 16, celebrating a Commonwealth environmental project where the Queen discusses a variety of topics including climate change, Donald Trump and even her own passing.

-Note: This story has been updated to include Queen Elizabeth II's full quote.